manu72/flappykoala/README.md

 ## Description

-Flappy Koala is a game where you control a koala, helping it navigate through pipes by flapping.
+Flappy Koala is a game where you control a flying koala, helping it navigate through the trees by flapping.
 The goal is to survive as long as possible and achieve the highest score.

 ## Prerequisites